-- Showers of abundance (Gift idea: Text, email, or write a letter to someone telling them how much they mean to you as well as some of the positive qualities they possess.)
+- Showers of abundance (Gift idea: Text, email, or write a letter telling someone how much they mean to you and some of the positive qualities they possess.)

 8. Decorate Your Christmas Tree

 Another traditional Winter Solstice practice is to go outside, cut down some sort of evergreen tree, and bring it home to decorate with friends and family.
-The origins of this tradition vary depending on the source, but it’s commonly thought that evergreen trees symbolize life in the midst of death (the dark days of winter) or to symbolize the coming of spring and warm weather.
+The origins of this tradition vary depending on the source, but it’s commonly thought that evergreen trees symbolize life amid death (the dark days of winter) or symbolize the coming of spring and warm weather.
 Large trees were commonly cut down and drug home.
-The top of the tree was used inside the home as the main decoration, while the lower branches were stripped and strung together to create garlands that would be hung over doorways, windows, and other entryways of the home.
+The top of the tree was used inside the home as the main decoration, while the lower branches were stripped and strung together to create garlands hung over the home’s doorways, windows, and other entryways.

-Let me wish you a lovely holiday season with friends and family, complete with rest and reflection as well as plenty of meaningful celebrations!
+Let me wish you a lovely holiday season with friends and family, complete with rest and reflection and plenty of meaningful celebrations!
 And if you haven’t already, I hope you come to know the reckless love of God this year.
 May His light will shine upon you and through you always!
 Merry Christmas and Happy Holidays!